 The DRE training is for law enforcement officers who are proficient in administering Standard Field Sobriety Tests and are active in DWI enforcements.
 The training enables participants to distinguish if an individual is under the influence of a drug(s) other than alcohol, under the combined influence of alcohol and other drugs, and to identify the broad category or categories of drugs inducing the observable signs of impairment.

 The training consists of a two-Day DRE Pre-School, certification training that lasts seven (7) days and field certifications.
-The training is sponsored by the NDOR-HSO in the fall of each year.
+The training is sponsored by the NDOT-HSO in the fall of each year.
 Applications will be available in mid-June.
-For more information contact Traffic Safety Specialist Becky Stinson at the NDOR-HSO.
+For more information contact Traffic Safety Specialist Becky Stinson at the NDOT-HSO.

-The following training courses are sponsored by the NDOR-HSO and offered through the Nebraska Law Enforcement Training Center, Grand Island, Nebraska.
+The following training courses are sponsored by the NDOT-HSO and offered through the Nebraska Law Enforcement Training Center, Grand Island, Nebraska.

 - View the Nebraska Law Enforcement Training Center Calendar.